Practical Tips for Living on a Canal Boat in Winter (And Why This Liveaboarder Loves It!)

 Break Downs and Malfunction During Winter

 Every boater needs a basic toolbox.
-If you don't, then here are some essential boat tools to own.
+If you don't, then here are some essential boat tools to own.- Screwdrivers (check price on Amazon): Phillips head and flat head

 If the unfortunate does happen and you grind to a halt, who are you going to call?
 No, not Ghostbusters!
 Keep the number of an emergency professional handy, especially if it's something you can't fix yourself.

-I have the number of a marine engineer who handles most aspects on the boat.
+I have the number of a marine engineer who handles most aspects of the boat.
 If I break down, I know help is at hand.

 Top tip: Enroll in a boat maintenance course to deal with the simpler fixes so you can avoid a costly unwanted call out.
 These courses cover subjects like engine maintenance, basic electrics and basic plumbing.